Facts About HGH

 Despite all of the scrutiny that illegal users of HGH are subjected to, there are some valid reasons why someone might be allowed to have some.

 In children, HGH can be used to counter poor growth due to Turner’s Syndrome, Prader-Willi Syndrome, and Chronic Renal Insufficiency.
 Adults with HIV/AIDS or a naturally-occurring HGH deficiency may also be prescribed HGH.
 Depending on the form (pill, topical ointment, injection), the administration may be done in the doctor’s office.

-The course of HGH therapy could be temporary (until the situation is resolved, ie children), or indefinite.
+The course of HGH therapy could be temporary (until the situation is resolved), or indefinite.
 Either way, doctors and specialists will observe the patient and make sure that the HGH is having the desired effect, instead of just letting them do whatever they want, which is what illegal users do.

 Forms of HGH

-HGH is available in a variety of forms and strength.
+HGH is available in a variety of forms and strengths.
 All other elements considered equally, their costs are about:

 - $100 for the oral spray

 - $100 for a shot